prebid/prebid.github.io/adops/gam-native.md

 {:start="7"}
 7. Click **Save and preview**.

 ### Create Mobile In-App Creative

 {:.no_toc}

-Use this instruction if you integrate In-App native ads on [iOS](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html#in-app-native) or [Android](/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html#in-app-native).
+Use this instruction only if you integrate In-App native ads on [iOS](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html#in-app-native) or [Android](/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.html#in-app-native).

 * `Step 1`: Sign in to Google Ad Manager.
 * `Step 2`: Create an ad unit with fluid ad size.